yalahyane/Community.Commerce.Plugin.Hotfixes/README.md

 ```

-Here's how you can contribute:
+Here's how you can contribute (Please create a new Branch and send Pull Requests):
 ##### 1) Add your fix (Pipeline/Block).

 ##### 2) Determine the target version(s) for your fix.